MerlinR/Hexital/README.md

 Testing is a huge part of this library as it's incredibly difficult to ensure the accuracy of the indicator values being generated.
 In order to solve this this I rely on [Pandas-TA](https://github.com/twopirllc/pandas-ta) as my source of truth for the indicator values.
 Each indicator added to this library requires a test that uses the Pandas-TA lib indicator output as the expected result.

 ## Inspiration
 This library was was inspired by [TALIpp](https://github.com/nardew/talipp) which is another Incremental Technical Analysis Library, however I disliked the seperate input lists rather then an entire candle, and futhermore outputs are seperated entities requiring lots of managing.
+Whereas Hexital stores all data within the Candles making easier usage.